EventStore/EventStore/docs/cluster.md

 ### Gossip on single node

 You can connect using gossip seeds regardless of whether you have a cluster or not.
 In the previous versions of EventStoreDB gossip on a single node was disabled.
-Starting from 21.2 it's enabled by default.
+Starting from 21.2 it is enabled by default.

 ::: warning
 Please note that the `GossipOnSingleNode` option has been deprecated in this version and will be removed in version 21.10.0.
 The gossip endpoint is now unconditionally available for any deployment topology.